Best things to do in Canada

 Having looked into booking flights over the internet, it quickly became apparent that we needed help.
-Too many options and what if one leg of the journey fell through and we’d booked each stage independently?
+There were too many options, and what if one leg of the journey fell through and we’d booked each stage independently?

 Trailfinders provided the answer.
 We could book a flight to Calgary with free stop overs in Iceland and Toronto on the way, and fly back out of Vancouver, for effectively the price of one return ticket (about £700).
 They would also have our backs in case of any problems.
 They helpfully told us that September is the time to book for the following summer as this is when the cheapest flights are released.

 (Don’t forget to get an ETA visa on line in advance.)

 Car hire for a Canada road trip across the Rockies

 We pre-booked one way car hire from Calgary to Vancouver – through Zest (winner of Which? awards – see travel top tips).
 To save money we did not go for the in-car satnav.
 We had google maps on our phones and there were not too many horrific city centres to navigate.
 Be fine.